There is a wide extra-curricular programme at St. Columba’s College, including arts & crafts, musical performance, drama and public speaking & debate.

-The Chapel Choir sings at weekly matins and evensong services and has a large repertoire of sacred music.
+The Chapel Choir, conducted by our Director of Music Caroline Duggan, sings at weekly matins and evensong services and has a large repertoire of sacred music.
 The annual Festival of Nine Lessons and Carols in December is a highlight of the year for the Chapel Choir and Cantus Sine Nomine.

-The senior chamber choir, Cantus Sine Nomine, also sings in chapel services as well as concerts at Christmas, Easter and in the summer term.
+The senior chamber choir, Cantus Sine Nomine, directed by Mr Tristan Clarke, also sings in chapel services as well as concerts at Christmas, Easter and in the summer term.
 It has an extensive repertoire of diverse genre and composers which includes William Byrd, Thomas Tallis, Palestrina, Eric Whitacre, Christopher Tin, Wurorela, Chydenius Pentatonix and Fleet Foxes, to name but a few.

 The Junior Choir is open to pupils in forms Primary to Three and works on a light repertoire of popular, jazz and classical pieces.